-- Continue to promote California's "Everyday Discounts" and other ongoing discounts such as "Friends & Family". - Increase utilization of Amtrak's mobile ticketing features in the short-term, as they enable realtime validation and improve customer convenience.
+- Leverage the CC Rewards loyalty program to deepen relationships with members of the community through promotional offers and giveaways. - Continue to promote California's "Everyday Discounts" and other ongoing discounts such as "Friends & Family". - Increase utilization of Amtrak's mobile ticketing features in the short-term, as they enable real-time validation and improve customer convenience.